robertringler/Qubic/README.md

-# Sybernix — Quantum-Enhanced Simulation Platform
+# QuASIM -Quantum-Enhanced Simulation Platform

 **Sybernix** is an advanced quantum-aware simulation and AI infrastructure platform that combines quantum circuit simulation with enterprise-grade immersive visualization.
 At its core is **QuASIM** (Quantum Accelerated Simulation), a hybrid runtime that layers quantum tensor operations on GPU primitives to enable real-time digital twin modeling, optimization, and scenario planning for regulated industries.